Overview

 Background

 - The Lake Drive Functional Assessment study was completed in 2023.
 This planning study included extensive public consultation, provided high-level analysis of design alternatives and made recommendations for the implementation.
-The planning study was the precursor to the current Lake Drive Improvements – Phase 1 project.
+The planning study was the precursor to the current Lake Drive Improvements – Phase One project.

 - Seasonal (i.e. summer months) implementation of: